Articles Posted in DUI

 Officials say Deputy Pam Race had stopped at the intersection of Dogwood Road and Baseline Road when Robert Dalton failed to stop and struck Race’s vehicle in the back.
 The deputy was not injured but the damage to her vehicle was estimated at $2,000.
 Florida Highway Patrol officials said the driver refused to submit to a draw blood or a breath test.
 Officials detected alcohol on Dalton’s breath and believe he may have been under the influence.

-Refusing to submit to a breath test can cause your driver’s license to be administratively suspended as can a DUI arrest–however in some situations these suspensions can be set aside.
-If you have been arrested for DUI it is imperative that you contact a lawyer promptly as challenges to driver’s license suspensions must be made within 10 days from arrest.
+Refusing to submit to a breath test can cause your driver’s license to be administratively suspended, as can a DUI arrest.
+However, in some situations, these suspensions can be set aside.
+If you have been arrested for DUI, it is imperative that you contact a lawyer promptly, as challenges to driver’s license suspensions must be made within 10 days of arrest.

 Continue reading